An old lady and her beloved cat are remembered in this house on High Street in Cambridge.

 The Josiah Bayly House – Oldest House in Cambridge

-One of the items found was a cheval mirror (a full length mirror on a stand that allows it to swing and lock into the desired angle for reflection).
+One of the items found was a cheval mirror (a full-length mirror on a stand that allows it to swing and lock into the desired angle for reflection).
 The woman who’d bought the house cleaned it up and put it in her bedroom.
 She reported that on occasion she would see the reflection of a little girl in the mirror – a reflection that would quickly vanish, but the child’s facial features were discernible… and it was always the same child.
-Continue reading Shackles on the Walls & a Child in the Mirror→
+Continue reading The Child in the Mirror→

 The Sullivane House in Cambridge is haunted by a Confederate soldier – or at least it was when the previous owner saw the soldier in the yard and later in her hallway.
 Built in 1763 from brick brought over from England, the Sullivane House has been standing in this spot on High Street for over 250 years.
 It has a strong history of owners who served in the American military and in Dorchester County politics.
 Continue reading Confederate Ghost at the Sullivane House→